PAPILLON: Efficient and Stealthy Fuzz Testing-Powered Jailbreaks for LLMs: Background

 In addition to relying on a helper model, attackers can also leverage genetic methods to automatically generate jailbreak prompts.
 Liu et al. \cite{liu2023autodan} introduced AutoDAN, a novel jailbreak attack against aligned LLMs.
 AutoDAN utilizes a carefully designed hierarchical genetic algorithm to automatically generate stealthy jailbreak prompts.
 However, this method requires access to the LLM logits and should be considered as a gray-box attack.
 Lapid et al. \cite{lapid2023open} also utilized genetic procedures to generate suffixes for harmful questions.
 They start with a random token set as a seed suffix and employ token replacement as mutators.
-The selection of new seeds is rewarded based on how closely the target LLM's response matches a desired pattern (e.g., ``Sure, here is", followed by a prespecified answer to the harmful question).
-Recently, Yu et al. \cite{yu2023gptfuzzer} proposed using fuzz testing to generate jailbreak prompts.
-They began with existing handcrafted templates as initial seeds and introduced five mutators to create new templates.
+The selection of new seeds is rewarded based on how closely the target LLM's response matches a desired pattern (e.g., ``Sure, here is", followed by a prespecified answer to the harmful question). { More recently, fuzzy techniques have been introduced to generate jailbreak prompts \cite{yao2024fuzzllm, yu2023gptfuzzer}.
+These methods employ fuzz testing to automate the creation of jailbreak prompts.
+Starting with existing handcrafted templates as initial seeds, they apply various mutators to create new templates.
 Templates that lead the LLM to produce harmful content are selected as new seeds for further testing.
+While effective for open-source models, these techniques often fail when applied to advanced proprietary models like GPT-4 and Gemini-Pro. }

-\textbf{Limitations of existing black-box works.} While the aforementioned works showcase effectiveness, they exhibit certain limitations. \begin{itemize} \item \textbf{Reliance on manual effort.} While manual attacks can effectively discover stealthy jailbreak prompts, they often rely on individual LLM users crafting these prompts.
-This leads to challenges in scalability and adaptability.
+\textbf{Limitations of existing black-box works.} While the aforementioned works showcase effectiveness, they exhibit certain limitations. \begin{itemize} \item \textbf{{Reliance on manual effort.}} {Manual attacks can discover stealthy jailbreak prompts, but are not scalable due to their reliance on individual LLM users.
+In addition, previous attacks require an initial seed pool of human-written input (e.g., role-playing-style jailbreaks) to generate jailbreak variations \cite{yao2024fuzzllm, yu2023gptfuzzer}.
+The attack success rate is highly sensitive to the quality and diversity of the seed pool.}